My favorite time at Christmas is the Christmas Eve candlelight service. I love when all the candles are lit and everyone sings “Silent Night”.

 I also have a simple list of things to do with my son.
 I picked a few crafts, simple family activities, and short Bible lessons to do during December.
 Since I have a plan, I won’t feel pressure to do extra things that I see online throughout the month.

-Take time to care for yourself throughout the holiday season.
+Take time to care for yourself throughout the Christmas season.

 When schedules are full, self-care often flies out the window.
 Don’t let that happen to you this season!